Chris Bowen: Political career

-Government minister (2007–13)
+Government minister (2007–2013)

+First Rudd and Gillard ministries (2007–2010)

 In December 2007 Prime Minister Kevin Rudd appointed him Assistant Treasurer and Minister for Competition Policy and Consumer Affairs.
 In June 2009 Bowen was promoted to cabinet as Minister for Financial Services, Superannuation and Corporate Law and Minister for Human Services.

 In April 2010 Bowen announced significant reforms to the financial services sector including banning of commissions for financial planners giving advice on retail investment products including superannuation, managed investments and margin loans; instituting a statutory fiduciary duty so that financial advisers must act in the best interests of their clients, and increasing the powers of the corporate regulator; the Australian Securities and Investments Commission.
-The reforms were partially a response to the high-profile collapse of Storm Financial, Westpoint and Opes Prime and the resultant losses for retail investors, but also reflected global concerns with financial governance following the Global Financial crisis of 2007–2010.
+The reforms were partially a response to the high-profile collapse of Storm Financial, Westpoint and Opes Prime and the resultant losses for retail investors, but also reflected global concerns with financial governance following the 2008 financial crisis.
 The reforms are due to be fully implemented on 1 July 2013.

+Second Gillard ministry (2010–2013)

 In September 2010, Bowen was appointed Minister for Immigration and Citizenship, succeeding Senator Chris Evans.
 On 2 February 2013, Bowen replaced Evans as Minister for Tertiary Education, Skills, Science and Research.
 Evans was also Minister for Small Business.

-Chris Bowen resigned his ministerial portfolios on 22 March 2013 after he supported an unsuccessful attempt to reinstall Kevin Rudd as Prime Minister.
+Chris Bowen resigned his ministerial portfolios on 22 March 2013 after he supported an unsuccessful attempt to reinstall Kevin Rudd as prime minister.

+Second Rudd ministry (2013)

 Following the June 2013 leadership spill, Bowen was reinstated as a Cabinet Minister and given the portfolio of Treasurer.
 He was sworn in on 27 June 2013.
-He also has been given responsibility for financial services and superannuation, including carriage of the MySuper and other Simple Super reforms previously held by Bill Shorten.
+He was also given responsibility for financial services and superannuation, including carriage of the MySuper and other Simple Super reforms previously held by Bill Shorten.

-Opposition (2013–22)
+Opposition (2013–2022)

 Bowen was appointed Interim Leader of the Labor Party on 13 September 2013 following the resignation of Kevin Rudd in the wake of the party's defeat in the 2013 federal election.
-Bowen pledged not to stand in the October 2013 leadership spill which was contested by Anthony Albanese and Bill Shorten.
+He pledged not to stand in the October 2013 leadership spill which was contested by Anthony Albanese and Bill Shorten.
 Shorten was elected as leader.
 Bowen was later appointed Shadow Treasurer by Bill Shorten.

-After Labor's shock loss in the 2019 federal election, Shorten announced his pending resignation as leader of the party.
+After Labor's loss in the 2019 federal election, Shorten announced his pending resignation as leader of the party.
 Bowen was considered a frontrunner to succeed him.
 On 21 May, Bowen announced his candidacy in the leadership ballot, but withdrew the following day.
 He was subsequently replaced as Shadow Treasurer by Jim Chalmers, but remained on the frontbench as Shadow Minister for Health.

 As Shadow Treasurer after his stint as Treasurer, he was shadow to his three immediate successors as Treasurer, Joe Hockey, Scott Morrison and Josh Frydenberg.